-Governor Gavin Newsom signed into law Assembly Bill 2109 last week, providing new protections for white sharks in California waters.
+Governor Gavin Newsom signed into law Assembly Bill 2109 on September 19, 2022, providing new protections for white sharks in California waters.
 White sharks (Carcharodon carcharias, aka great white sharks), are a protected species in state and federal waters, and serve as critical members of ocean ecosystem as apex predators.
-However, non profit watch dogs including Shark Stewards and scientists at the University of California Long Beach have documented numerous cases of intentional sports fishermen catching white sharks on public piers and beaches.
-In many cases, fishermen release the sharks gaffed, injured, fatigued and agitated.
-Chumming near public beaches also attracts large sharks to areas of recreation, placing swimmers and surfers at risk.

 Sponsored by Assemblymember Steve Bennett (District 37, Santa Barbara, Ventura), Bill 2109 passed the California legislature with an overwhelming majority of support.
 The goal of the restrictions to attract large sharks will help avoid increased interactions between white sharks and humans, and will give law enforcement more tools to protect white sharks from intentional efforts to catch or attract them.
 The new law will also increase public safety by reducing from interactions with white sharks that have been unintentionally hooked by fishermen by restricting when and where chum and shark bait can be used, while still allowing other legal fishing activities to continue.